 Sign the petition

-I call on health ministers and leaders gathered at the World Health Assembly on 21–26 May to stop the tragedy of 7,000 newborns dying every day.
+I call on world leaders to stop the tragedy of 7,000 newborns dying every day.

 TEST YOUR NEWBORN KNOWLEDGE

 How many questions can you get right in 60 seconds?